-In the present monitoring, it was observed that a large number of shrubs (mainly Raphielepis indica) were recently planted within the East Course, including the original planting locations, as well as some new areas not previously indicated on the landscape plan.
-In terms of number, the newly planted shrubs should be more than enough to replace all the dead trees recorded in previous monitoring.
+In the previous monitoring, it was observed that a large number of shrubs (mainly Raphielepis indica) were recently planted within the East Course, including the original planting locations, as well as some new areas not previously indicated on the landscape plan.
+In addition, Contractor should either replace these dead trees or removed them as maintenance works.
+The upcoming monitoring will be carried out in May 2009.